borntofrappe/game-development/03 Match Three/Prep/Swap 0/README.md

 - the colors are row by row

-- the colors are divided in two groups, and positioned side by side
+- the colors are divided in two groups and positioned side by side

 Refer to `GenerateQuadsTiles` for the actual implementation.